mubiD/stream-quantifier/README.md

 - A combination of Node.js and Typescript is used to define resources, while GitHub is the version control system of choice
 - CloudWatch will be used as the monitoring and logging tool

+##### Enhancement Strat:

+1. Include the usage of GraphQL
+    - this will remove the need to filter through objProps
+    - resulting in a leaner approach to passing data
+    - which results in less computation time and throughput

+2. Increased modularity on Lambda fxns
+    - instead of having one lambda do all of the 'lifting', we can separate the fxns to perform a single purpose only
+    - this will increase performance
+    - this will lead to ease of debugging at scale

+3. Elastic Load Balancers
+    - by setting throughput thresholds, we can instantiate new instances vertically and increase capacity horizontally based on events

+4. Read/Write Replicas:
+    - we can decouple the different operations on the DB by having read-only replicas and write-only replicas
+    - relevant lambdas can then perform operations without worrying about throughput load

+5. SAM:
+    - by using SAM we can automate testing on the lamdas

+6. CloudWatch:
+    - triggers, events and alerts can be linked up so that notifications relating to system heealth are delivered to admins

+#### To Do:
+1. Make ApiGateway pass params to Lambda
+2. Make Lambda expect params
+3. Make Lambda connect to and query DynamoDB
+4. Make Lambda validate the queried info on Table
+5. Make Lambda return response to ApiGateway

 ### Here's how the service works:

 #### ApiGateway:
 - This will expose the service and serve as an entry point so as to be consumed by any client
 - It will facilitate ANY method: ['GET', 'POST', 'DELETE', 'PUT']